stsievert/python-drawnow/README.txt

 nice if Python/matplotlib had a similar feature to update the plot each iteration.
 This package adds that functionality to matplotlib.

+This readme is probably out of date; a more complete file is on Github.

 Usage: